awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

 **Note**
 Custom platforms are AWS Region specific\.
 If you use Elastic Beanstalk in multiple Regions, you must create your platforms separately in each Region\.
 In certain circumstances, instances launched by Packer are not cleaned up and have to be manually terminated\.
-To learn how to manually clean up these instances, see [Packer Instance Cleanup](custom-platforms-packercleanup.md)\.
+To learn how to manually clean up these instances, see [Packer instance cleanup](custom-platforms-packercleanup.md)\.

 Users in your account can use your custom platforms by specifying a [platform ARN](AWSHowTo.iam.policies.arn.md) during environment creation\.
 These ARNs are returned by the eb platform create command that you used to create the custom platform\.